World No.1 Sleep Expert: Magnesium Isn’t Helping You Sleep! This Habit Increases Heart Disease 57%!

 TL;DR

-• Poor sleep timing and irregular sleep patterns increase heart disease risk by 57% and accelerate cancer development through DNA changes
+- Poor sleep timing and irregular sleep patterns increase heart disease risk by 57 percent and significantly impact DNA regulation and cancer risk

 Episode Recap